• Home

 Two-Stage Visa Application Process

 The application process involves applying for both temporary and permanent partner visas simultaneously, with a once application fee.
 After meeting the requirements, subject to the chosen visa subclass and other eligibility you may receive a temporary visa, allowing you to reside in Australia while the permanent visa is processed.
+Additional documentation is required for the permanent visa stage, typically after two years of holding the temporary visa.

 Cost and Processing Time

+DoHA Visa Application fees start from $8,085 AUD for most applicants, with exceptions for Prospective Marriage Visa holders.
 Processing times vary, but typically the processing period for a permanent Partner visa begins two years after applying for both temporary and permanent visas together.

 Conclusion